MyForteIsTimeTravel/MathsFunctions/README.md

 # MathsFunctions
-A set of C math functions used to learn and experiment with GIT
+A set of C++ math functions used to learn and experiment with GIT